-For products sold in their discrete form, the Company either sells its products directly to original equipment manufacturers (OEMs), original design manufacturers (ODMs) and contract manufacturers (CMs), or through a network of distributors, who in turn sell to those customers.
+For products sold in their discrete form, the Company either sells its products directly to OEMs, ODMs and CMs, or through a network of distributors, who in turn sell to those customers.
 For sales directly to OEMs, ODMs and CMs, revenue is recognized when the OEM, ODM or CM obtains control of the product, which occurs at a point in time, generally upon shipment to the customer.
 Contracts for sales of products are generally less than one year.